 Going for beers with girls who I met at Olga’s Hostel in San Sebastian

-Have solo traveler tips to share?
+Have any solo traveller tips?
 Leave them in the comments!

-*This post will be updated whenever I remember or discover new solo traveller tips!*
+*This post will be updated whenever I discover new helpful solo traveller tips !*